tkephart96/tkephart96/README.md

 🌱 I’m currently learning Data Science at Codeup

+🔭 I'm interested in the ways data can be used for a multitude of things

-🤓 Always learning new things, code being one that I like
+🤓 Always learning new things

 🤔 I’m currently open for a new job opportunity, this is [MY RESUME](https://my.indeed.com/p/tylerk-4j0q6y6)

-🔭 I'm interested in the ways data can be used for a multitude of things

 <p>
 📫 How to reach me: